-- If you have received a notice from the planning authority stating that it has refused your application, and you want to challenge that decision, you should mark the first box. - If you have not received a decision on your application within the timescale you were advised previously by the planning authority, and you wish to exercise your right of appeal rather than wait for the authority to make its decision, you should mark the second box.
+- If you have received a notice from the planning authority stating that it has refused your application and you want to challenge that decision, you should mark the first box. - If you have not received a decision within the timescale you were advised previously by the planning authority, and you wish to exercise your right of appeal, you should mark the second box.